-Thanks to the generosity of our clients and community, the Brain SoCal COVID-19 Giving Back Challenge has raised more than $38,000 of its goal to purchase gloves, N95 masts and other protective equipment for hospital workers treating coronavirus patients.
+Thanks to the generosity of our clients and community, the Brain SoCal COVID-19 Giving Back Challenge has raised more than $38,000 of its goal to purchase gloves, N95 masks and other protective equipment for hospital workers treating coronavirus patients.
 We encourage those who can to contribute to the Brain Society of California’s fund-raising initiative supporting those on the frontline of the COVID-19 pandemic.

 Greater Access to Care